 Storyboard a poem or story (LIT 4-20a, EXA 4-03a)

 Ask the pupils to pick a poem or short story – either one in the broadcast, or one they can access in the classroom – and storyboard it.
 Ask them to divide a piece of paper into different squares and fill each one with the different images or ideas that come into their heads when they hear the poem or story read aloud.
-This idea is adapted from our performance poetry learning resource(this will open in a new window), which contains more ideas you can use in the classroom as well as videos of spoken word poetry you could use to inspire this activity
+This idea is adapted from our performance poetry learning resource, which contains more ideas you can use in the classroom as well as videos of spoken word poetry you could use to inspire this activity